 In collaboration with co-researchers we will investigate the way audience behave collectively and individually; specifically how qualities of trust and the imagined – yet felt – evocation of outer space can induce an experience of the overview effect on earth, and if this can enhance empathy levels.

 By investigating what forms of participation, and the types of social presence that facilitate for these psychological states to occur, we observe the longterm effect of visitors repeatedly entering the cloud – as well as visitors having a ‘one off’ encounter with the cloud and what resonance that have on a longterm.
 The study is conducted by capturing changes in empathy and trust using different types of trust indicators, by observing visitors behaviour, through interviews and questionnaires as well as by collecting big data from the project APP Nagoon3.

 The project involves research group as well as the universities and centers they are linked to, in a number of ways.
 We will establish the project in Sweden to then take it out into Europe and eventually the world.
 Getting participants with cultural differences is essential.
 All researchers will disseminate the project through keynotes in different contexts.

 Lundahl & Seitl’s transdisciplinary collaborations investigate space, time and perception in increasingly large-scale installations, always in proximity to the history of a specific medium and its institution; museums, galleries, theatres and found spaces, on projects spanning architecture, cognitive neurology, classical music theatre and experience design.
 Their work has been widely shown, including presentations at Tate Britain, Whitechapel Gallery, Battersea Arts Centre, Royal Academy of Arts, S.M.A.K., Weld and Magasin 3.

-Here you can find a fairly recent interview with this dynamic and truly lovely couple!
+Here you can find an interview with this dynamic and truly lovely couple!